ngolston/Professional-README-Generator/README.md

 ## Questions

-\*If you have any questions you can reach me at my https://github.com/ngolston or email: nick2123@gmail.com.
+\*If you have any questions you can reach me at my Github: https://github.com/ngolston or Email: nick2123@gmail.com.

 \*You can always reach me by messaging me on github or email.